 Remote Teaching – Continuing Pupils’ Learning

-Our fantastic teaching staff have been fully prepared for this eventuality and have immediately implemented our remote learning programmes.
+Our fantastic teaching staff were fully prepared for this eventuality and immediately implemented our remote learning programmes.
 Extensive use is being made of electronic resources to support pupils.
 Google Meets, Google Classroom, Tapestry, Satchel One and the Pupil Portal are amongst the platforms used.

 The school is in regular email contact with parents and pupils; staff are available to provide support, advice and guidance on all matters as though the school were open.
 Throughout the closure, we will be working with parents to continue pupils’ learning in this difficult time.

 We are proud of our strong school community and although apart, together we will stay strong and connected and look forward to returning to school.

 I just wanted to let you know I think the school is doing an amazing job in really challenging circumstances.
 X was so happy to be back yesterday.
 Thank you to you and the rest of the staff.
 (Parent)

 I have to say that I’m really blown away with the level of work, support and care you are providing, it is amazing!
 I just wanted to let you know how grateful we are as a family and that we really do appreciate all the efforts that you and all your wonderful staff are making.
 (Parent)

 Well done to our amazing pupils and staff.
 Here is a small selection of SGS remote learning: